 CineNet Driver: This is the software application that connects the CNA Gateway and automations to the computer.
+It must be running in the background when using the CineSuite Manager.

 The CineSuite software operates over TCP/IP communications protocol meaning that it can be used in conjunction with the internet via a modem or any ethernet connection.
-It allows remote access to the automation network and provides a means of remotely monitoring devices on the LIN.
+It allows remote access to the automation network and provides a means of remotely monitoring devices on the CNA network.
 CineSuite Reporter software has a full color interface for quick identification of remote problems.
-Reporter can also email status reports managerial personnel and generate reports over long periods of time in order to quantify efficiency in staff and equipment.
+Reporter can also email status reports to managerial personnel and generate reports over long periods of time in order to gather important performance data.

 CineSuite similarly requires a Host PC and a hardware interface device.
-The Host PC must be at least a 486/66Mhz running windows 95 or above.
+The Host PC must be at least a 486/66Mhz running Windows 95 or above.
 The CineSuite package is constantly under development with new features being added regularly.
-See the CineSuite Guide for additional information.
+See the CineSuite Guide for additional information regarding the installation, configuration, and implementation of this software